knat/XData/Docs/TutorialEBiz.md

 An attribute may have simple value or have no value.
 An element may have simple or complex value or have no value .

-XData is a static typing solution.
+XData is an object-oriented static typing solution.
 Type information is defined in the XData schema.
-However, every value must be associated with a concrete type.
-For example, because `Product` is a abstract type, type indicators(e.g: `(a1:SportEquipment)`, `(a1:Shoe)`) are required to associate the value with the concrete types(e.g: `SportEquipment`, `Shoe`).
-In most cases, type indicators are not required.
+In the data, every value must be associated with a concrete type.
+For example, because `Product` is a abstract type, a type indicator(e.g: `(a1:SportEquipment)`, `(a1:Shoe)`) is required to associate a value with a concrete type(e.g: `SportEquipment`, `Shoe`).
+However, in most cases, type indicators are not required.

-Schema is the specification/contract of the data.
-Below is the snippet of the EBiz schema:
+The schema is the specification/contract of the data.
+Below is the schema snippet of EBiz:

 ```
 //EBiz.xds